Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 E poi, siamo andati al bar per un espresso e un cornetto. — And then we went to the bar for an espresso and a croissant.

 Cultural tip: Maybe the boys went to the bar to catch up on the score from last night’s football game!
-If you see a TV in a bar with sports news on, then you know that bar is frequented by Italian locals.
-If there’s no TV, then you’re probably in an establishment for tourists.
+If you see a TV in an Italian bar with sports news on, chances are that bar is frequented by locals.
+If there’s no TV, you’re probably in an establishment for tourists.

 Giorgio then asks the following question: